omarysadek/epcvip-symfony-practice-test/README.md

 6. (OK) Allowed values on the “status” field: new, pending, in review, approved, inactive, deleted.
 Please make sure all new records have default values “new”.

-7. Create a Command to look for products on “pending” for a week or more and send some sort of notification.
+7. (OK) Create a Command to look for products on “pending” for a week or more and send some sort of notification.

 8. (OK) Implement forms and validation for both entities.
 (BONUS: or create a single form with prototyping to allow adding multiple products to the customer).